dustinpfister/blog_posts/_posts/js-promise.md

 ### The source code examples in this post can be found on Github

-If you are wondering if the source code examples in this post are stored somewhere on Github you would be right, they are in my test vjs Github repository.
-In that repository I also have all the source code examples for all my other posts on vanilla javaScript
+If you are wondering if the source code examples in this post are stored somewhere on Github you would be right, [they are in my test vjs Github repository](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-promise).
+In that repository I also have [all the source code examples for all my other posts on vanilla javaScript.](/categories/js/)

 ### 1.1 - A nodejs example of the Promise Constructor